My Packing List For Long Term Travel

 Last, of course you will need your passport when traveling!

-I got this backpack 10 years ago for free from my time at PWC!
-It’s lasted me that long.
+I got this backpack 10 years ago for free from my time at PWC.
+It’s lasted that long.
 This backpack is basically what I put ALL of my tech gear in.
-My laptop, camera+lenses, microphone, headphones, mouse and random wires.
-Everything fits comfortably and has a spot.
+My laptop, camera+lenses, microphone, headphones, mouse and random wires when moving.

 When traveling abroad this thing is a total life saver.
 Particularly if you work online and need internet at specific times for client calls or whatever.
 In this one little package, you get a USB battery to charger for your phone, a wifi repeater to help make a weak signal strong, and the option to buy a sim card in a foreign country and use it as a LTE hotspot.

 Swiss Army Knife – A Useful Tool For Anyone